FejixGUI/fejix/docs/notes/code_style.md

 ```

-Break paragraphs and list items with empty lines:
+Break paragraphs and multi-line list items with empty lines:

 ```
 This is paragraph 1.